Reinildo Mandava: Atletico Madrid sign Mozambique defender from Lille

 - Luis Diaz to Liverpool: How will new £45m signing affect Mane, Salah and Firmino?

-“Joins our team a physically very strong player who takes up a lot of space on the left side.
-Defensively, he is a player who is very difficult to overcome and very forceful in one on one.
+“He joins our team a physically very strong player who takes up a lot of space on the left side.
+Defensively, he is a player who is very difficult to overcome and very forceful in one on ones.

 “In addition, his good physical conditions make him cover the entire left flank, joining the attack.